mutty320/Chat-Room-application/README.md

 That is why all the components seter and geter functions are synchronized.

-Also the new message indicator is incremented for each new message and
+Also the "new message" indicator is incremented for each new message and

-since this can happen by any which user, we use an AtomicLong for this indicator.
+since this can happen by any which user, an AtomicLong is used for this indicator.

 -------------------------------------------------------------------------------------------
 Unauthorised get requests: